ThinkTank by Chris Green

 I have an incoming call on my cassette recorder.
 Yes, I do mean my cassette recorder, a 1980 vintage Hitachi.
 A few months ago getting a call on anything but my phone would have phased me, but lately I am becoming used to technology around me behaving strangely.
 I live round the corner from the secret monitoring base, and my son, Gregg, works there.
 I don’t know what he does exactly.
 He will never tell me.
 My sister, Agnes suggests he might be developing a new edible listening device.

 Why, you are wondering, do I still have a cassette recorder in the house?
 Technology has moved on.
-What is wrong with CD or mp3?
+What is wrong with CD or mp3 or a streaming service?
 When I moved to Goldfinger Mews, CD was the first media I had problems with.
 I would be driving home in my Rambler listening to an acid jazz CD and suddenly The Brand New Heavies would be replaced by Why Don’t We Do It In The Road or Hava Nagila.
 Mp3 files would simply play Morse Code.
 I do not use my PC any more, because the content of my documents gets changed by a mysterious third party and the virus checker complains every time I switch the machine on.
 On the positive side I can pick up an awful lot of stations from all over the world on my satellite dish.
 Infiltration from CGHQ is getting worse.
 Last week when I turned the hoover on, it started talking to me in Russian.

 By pressing a series of buttons on the cassette recorder, I succeed in answering the call.
 It is Billy Golding.
 He wants to know if I will go for a drink later.
 I tell him I will meet him at The Whistle Blower at seven, so long as he doesn’t go banging on about Gaia.
 I had that from Jimmy Lovelock last week and I had the helicopter hovering over the house for hours afterwards.